Cloud-Architekt/cloud-architekt.github.io/_posts/2020-04-30-administrative-units.md

 /Administrative Units (AUs) allow Azure AD admins to delegate admin permission to a custom segment of a tenant_organization (such as region, department, business units).
 In this blog post I like to share my experience including use cases, considerations and limitations of the AU management (preview) feature./

 ## What are “Administrative Units” (AUs)?
 In general, Azure AD has a flat structure where objects are located on the same “level”.
 In the (old) days of Active Directory the management “Organizational Units” (OUs) helps to delegate administration and apply policies (GPO) based on a designed structured.
 That is why customers has mostly the initial thought that AUs are an 1:1 adoption of the traditional OUs concept in Azure AD.
 On second place it will be clear that this concepts has some major differences (as described in this blog post).

-However, you may looking for a solution to segment users or groups for delegation of permissions on a self-named structure (container) now or at any future time.
+However, you may looking for a solution to segment users or groups for delegation of permissions on a self-named structure (based on container) now or at any future time.

 Administrative Units are available as public preview since [December 2014](https://azure.microsoft.com/en-us/updates/public-preview-administrative-units/) (!).
 But the management of AUs was limited to Graph API and [PowerShell](https://docs.microsoft.com/en-us/powershell/azure/active-directory/working-with-administrative-units?view=azureadps-2.0).
 In the latest preview release (April 2020), Microsoft introduce the option to using the Azure Portal.

 This is a good time to check how this feature can support you and what are the considerations or limitations.

 ## General purposed use of AUs
 Global and Privileged Role Admins are able to manage AUs in an Azure AD tenant.
-This container are purposed for management and delegation tasks only.
+These containers are purposed for management and delegation tasks only.
 It is obvious that Microsoft has decided to separate the authorization model (such as using Security Groups) from a “resource grouping” approach (in this case with AUs).

-This model should assists to assign least-privileges on a minimum scope and provide an option to build a management structure for resources within a single tenant.
+This model should assists organizations to assign least-privileges on a minimum scope and provide an option to build a (logical) management structure for resources within a single tenant.
 It supports also large or multi-side organizations to bring structure to your tenant. 😉

 ## Characteristics of AUs
 * Only certain types of resources can be assigned
 (so far restricted to users and groups)
-* Relationship can be established in one-to-many (resource to AU)
+* Relationship can be established in one-to-many (one resource assigned to multiple AUs)
-* No necessary one-to-one relation or unique allocation (strong difference to Organizational Units in AD)
+	* No one-to-one relation or unique allocation neccessary (strong difference to Organizational Units in AD)
-* No hierarchical structure and inheritance
-(in the style of “Sub-AUs” 😀)
+* No hierarchical structure, nesting and inheritance (in the style of “Sub-AUs” 😀)
-* Membership to AU with single assignment of built import (no dynamic assignment support yet)
+* Membership to AU with single assignment or bulk import (no dynamic assignment support)
-* Directory Roles can be assigned on scope of AUs
-(has to support this as well, currently very limited)
+* Azure AD (RBAC) Directory Roles can be assigned on scope of AUs (roles has to support this as well, currently very limited)
 * Management via PowerShell, Graph API and Portal UI

 ## Management of AUs
-Microsoft has written a very good documentation on how to manage and assign resources and delegate permissions to a directory role.
+Microsoft has written a very good documentation on how to manage AUs and assignment of directory roles.
 Saying this, I like to reference on the related official Microsoft Docs:

 * [Manage administrative units](https://docs.microsoft.com/en-us/azure/active-directory/users-groups-roles/roles-admin-units-manage) with Azure Portal and PowerShell